ilios/user-guide/learner-groups/learner-group-defaults.md

 To specify a default location for a small group offering to take place, the following steps can be taken.

 * Select the Learner Group to modify and click "Click to edit" or if there already is a default location, it will be hyperlinked.
-Clicking on the text value of the default location will open the editing pane.
+Clicking on the text value of the default location previously entered will open the editing pane.

 ![default location - start](../images/learner_group_defaults/default_location_start.png)